Kohbukan Judo Club home The Kohbukan Judo Club

 Sandan (3rd Degree Black Belt) · Kodokan Judo

-Linda began practicing judo at the age of 8 in Kitchener under the teachings of the late Dave Thomas.
+Linda began practicing Judo at the age of 8 in Kitchener under the teachings of the late Dave Thomas.
 She joined Asahi Judo Club in 1991 and obtained a shodan (1st degree black belt) in 1995.
-She instructed classes and co-formed the women's only self defence/judo program.
+She instructed classes and co-formed the women's only self defence/Judo program.
 She trained at Club Olympia under Wayne Erdman.

 Assistant Instructors